compono/yutalent-devhub/CONTRIBUTING.md

-## wu:talent contributor agreement
+## yu:talent contributor agreement
-To work with our developer community, <a href="http://www.clahub.com/agreements/oneworldmarket/wutalent-devhub"> you need to first sign the Contributor License Agreement</a>.
+To work with our developer community, <a href="http://www.clahub.com/agreements/oneworldmarket/yutalent-devhub"> you need to first sign the Contributor License Agreement</a>.

 ### You need to agree to that